-Students taking one of the Package of Methodology Integration (who therefore have little knowledge of the French system) must also take the Package of Cultural Integration (included: the personal welcome and assistance for the duration of the studies).
+Students taking one of the Package of Methodology Integration (who therefore have little knowledge of the French system) must also take the Welcome and Discovery Package (included: the personal welcome and assistance for the duration of the studies).

 Two different PIM are proposed by engineering schools.

 This programme is part of the engineering course (worth 30 ECTS credits).
 Foreign students are not mixed with French students at this stage.

 Lessons are in small groups taught in French but tailored specifically for non French natives.
 Students are permitted to ask questions in English and receive answers in English and to use study materials in English or their native language.

 Students are tutored on a one-to-one basis and can seek help with their lodgings, administrative registrations, bank accounts, visas etc. as well as academic guidance.

 The shared Package of “Methodology Integration” is for students at M1 level only for Master's degree course only.